-Apply for a Criminal Record Check – Application Form, Schedule Types and Payment
+Apply for a Criminal Record Check and Processing Policies

 Options for Applying - electronic or manual

-There are two methods to apply for a Criminal Record Check:
+There are three methods to apply for a Criminal Record Check:

 - Online process option for organizations – Organizations with an 'authorized' BCeID or IDIR are able to enter criminal record check application forms online, see Online service page for more information.

-- Manual process option – available to organizations and individuals.
-The Consent to a Criminal Record Check form may be downloaded, completed and mailed or faxed, see below.
+- Manual process option - The Consent to a Criminal Record Check form may be downloaded, completed and mailed or faxed, see below.

 Prior to sending in the consent form and payment, applicants should verify through their organization that they are covered under the jurisdiction of the Criminal Records Review Act as either 'working with children' and / or 'working with vulnerable adults' in British Columbia.
 It is the responsibility of the organization to determine whether our program’s legislated criminal record check is required or not.